Mental health: Institutionalization and deinstitutionalization

 When US government-run hospitals were accused of violating human rights, advocates pushed for deinstitutionalization: the replacement of federal mental hospitals with community mental health services.
-The closure of state-provisioned psychiatric hospitals was enforced by the Community Mental Health Centers Act in 1963 which laid out terms under which only patients who posed an imminent danger to others or themselves could be admitted into state facilities.
+The closure of state-provisioned psychiatric hospitals was enforced by the Community Mental Health Centers Act in 1963, which laid out terms under which only patients who posed an imminent danger to others or themselves could be admitted into state facilities.
 This was seen as an improvement from previous conditions.
 However, there remains a debate on the conditions of these community resources.

-It has been proven that this transition was beneficial for many patients: there was an increase in overall satisfaction, a better quality of life, and more friendships between patients all at an affordable cost.
-This proved to be true only in the circumstance that treatment facilities had enough funding for staff and equipment as well as proper management.
+It has been proven that this transition was beneficial for many patients: there was an increase in overall satisfaction, a better quality of life, and more friendships between patients, all at an affordable cost.
+This proved to be true only in the circumstance that treatment facilities had enough funding for staff and equipment, as well as proper management.
 However, this idea is a polarizing issue.
 Critics of deinstitutionalization argue that poor living conditions prevailed, patients were lonely, and they did not acquire proper medical care in these treatment homes.
-Additionally, patients that were moved from state psychiatric care to nursing and residential homes had deficits in crucial aspects of their treatment.
+Additionally, patients who were moved from state psychiatric care to nursing and residential homes had deficits in crucial aspects of their treatment.
 Some cases result in the shift of care from health workers to patients' families, where they do not have the proper funding or medical expertise to give proper care.
-On the other hand, patients that are treated in community mental health centers lack sufficient cancer testing, vaccinations, or otherwise regular medical check-ups.
+On the other hand, patients who are treated in community mental health centers lack sufficient cancer testing, vaccinations, or regular medical check-ups.